Filter by Category

 All Classes

-with Rachel Crisco-Burkett, MMC Childbirth Education
+with Rachel Crisco-Burkett, Family Birth Center MH MMC Portland

 Do you anticipate that your baby may be born early or with a medical condition which could result in a stay in the NICU (Neonatal Intensive Care Unit)?
 Please join us for a tour of the NICU and NICU 101.
 You will learn about common medical issues and NICU equipment, how your baby will be cared for, what parents can do to care for their baby in the NICU and hospital policies.
 This class is offered in collaboration with our March of Dimes NICU Family Support Program.